daniel13306/Simple-Flask-Chat-Application/README.md

    - The "rooms" table is where all rooms are saved, containing: ROOMID, ROOMNAME, ROOMMESSAGES, and "yes", this last variable is here so the server can send the data, why? in this case, the server will get data from all rows containing a "yes" in the "yes" section.

    - The "count" table keeps track of the room ID Count.

+   - Use this software to browse through the .db file: https://sqlitebrowser.org/